Transition to school is a dynamic process of continuity and change as children move into their first year of school.

 School leaders have a leadership role to initiate connections with children, families and the community.

-The following videos show principals sharing their school strategies to welcome children and families, as well as their actions for transition.
+The videos on the following link show principals sharing their school strategies to welcome children and families, as well as their actions for transition.

 Partners in transition

-These videos show kindergarten teachers, directors, school teachers and parents discussing transition statements and their usefulness as part of sharing information for successful transitions to school.
+The videos on the following link show kindergarten teachers, directors, school teachers and parents discussing transition statements and their usefulness as part of sharing information for successful transitions to school.

 Achieving successful transitions to school